 1. Ayam Percik

-Number 2 in our list is the typical Malaysian stuffed pancake or pan-fried bread.
-A usually filled with delicious different types of filling.
-It can be meat, veggies, eggs, onion.
-A simple dish but the flavour a just wonderful!
-Trust me 🤤.
+Number 2 in our list is the typical Malaysian stuffed pancake or pan-fried bread that usually fills with different types of delicious filling.
+It can be meat, veggies, eggs, and onions.
+A simple dish but the flavour is just wonderful!
+Trust me ????.

 Whether in a restaurant or a stall you can find satay almost anywhere in Malaysia.
 Satay, or sate is a Southeast Asian dish of seasoned, skewered and grilled meat, served with a hot and delicious peanut sauce.
 You can choose from chicken, beef, lamb and many more types.
 So don’t forget to put satay on your Ramadhan bazaar checklist.

 Roti John is a long bread stuffed with meat, vegetables, cheese, and other ingredients with a variety of sauces.
 It may seem like a sinful dish but a must buy food at Ramadhan bazaar.

 Number 5 on our list is the local favourite.
 Popiah is a popular Malaysian spring roll layered with sweet chili sauces, meat, vegetable filling, and garnishes all wrapped in a neat and tasty parcel.

 Marinated roasted meats on skewers and placed in a hotdog bun.
 What’s better than this.